 The box in which the Strike Pro comes is very heavy.
 Therefore, you may want to unpack it separately from outside before carrying it up the stairs.

 Alesis has invested a lot of time into this one.
-It serves every drumming purpose, from home practicing to live stage performance.
+It serves every drumming purpose, from home practice to live stage performance.
 You can also record your sounds right from home.

 This electronic kit seems to have the full package, but let’s take a closer look at what comes inside.